Do you struggle to pick out flavours in your beer? Do you want to talk about what you’re tasting but find it hard to put those flavours into words?

-The right tool for the job
+Choosing the right tool for the job

 Too warm?
 Too cold?
-Or is it just right?
+Or just right?

 As a general rule the darker the beer the warmer you serve it.
 There are of course exceptions but we won’t worry about those just now.

 Pour it out

 Tilt the glass at about 45 degrees and pour like you mean it.
 Don’t dump the beer in, but pour with confidence and control.
-You want to build up a head on your beer, and this won’t happen if you’re too timid.
+You want to build up a head of foam on your beer, and this won’t happen if you’re too timid.

-Pour the beer in a steady stream onto a spot about halfway down the side of the glass and gently turn the glass back upright as it fills.
+Pour the beer in a steady stream onto a spot about halfway down the side of the glass.
+Gently turn the glass back upright as it fills.

 Leave room in the glass